RyanJKS/data-analytics-power-bi-report/README.md

 **Cross Filtering and Highlighting**:
-- `Top 20 Customers table` should not filter any of the other visuals
+- `Top 20 Customers table` does not filter any of the other visuals
-- `Total Customers by Product Donut Chart` should not affect the `Customers Line Graph`
+- `Total Customers by Product Donut Chart` does not affect the `Customers Line Graph`
-- `Total Customers by Country Donut chart` should cross-filter `Total Customers by Product Donut Chart`
+- `Total Customers by Country Donut chart` does cross-filter `Total Customers by Product Donut Chart`

 ### Product Detail Page